The Gibraltar of Greece

 Its area consists mostly of a large plateau some 100 metres above sea level, up to 300 m wide and 1 km long, the site of a powerful medieval fortress.
 The town walls and some Byzantine churches remain from the medieval period.

-Its name derives from two Greek words, mone and emvassi, meaning single entrance.
+The name Monemvasia derives from two Greek words, mone and emvassi, meaning single entrance.

 However it also became a target for pirates.
 The terrible attack of the Catalans in 1292 is legendary.
 One side-effect was that while repelling the innumerable pirate raids, the inhabitants became quite adept themselves at naval warfare.